 In 2015 the New Milford Farmland Preservation Committee announced the creation of the Harris Family Agricultural Scholarship, which will benefit New Milford students going into the agricultural field.
 Vivian was an advocate for farms and believed in educating youth about the importance of agriculture, so we know that she would be immensely pleased with this!

 photo by Norm Cummings/Spectrum

 The barns at Harris Hill Farm were included in the New Milford Barn Quilt Trail, the first of its kind in the state.
 Susan Bailey was a key member of the committee to establish the trail in town.
 Our colorful quilt square features an brown cow, to honor our history with Brown Swiss cattle, and an orange cow, giving a nod to our pumpkin patch.
 See more about the trail on the New Milford Farmland & Forest Preservation Committee's website.

 photo courtesy of the New Milford Barn Quilt Trail

 Today, the Harris family continues to operate a pumpkin patch every October.
-The New Milford Youth Agency uses some of the land to grow vegetables for their farm stand.
-The farm also leases space to fellow farmers who plant feed corn.
 Thank you for reading about Harris Hill Farm and please feel free to contact us with any questions!